Jubail: History

-The town of Al-Jubail, on the Arabian Gulf coast of the Kingdom of Saudi Arabia, has ancient roots.
-Human habitation dates back at least 7,000 years, when the people of Dilmun — whose civilization radiated up and down the coast of the Arabian Gulf — established a settlement there.
+The town of Al-Jubail, on the Persian Gulf coast of the Kingdom of Saudi Arabia, has ancient roots.
+Human habitation dates back at least 7,000 years, when the people of Dilmun — whose civilization radiated up and down the coast of the Persian Gulf — established a settlement there.

 Archaeological place: Crease Tower or Tuwayah Tower was constructed around 1928.
 It was key source of water for Jubail.

 In September 1933, Jubail gained a measure of fame as the landing site for the first team of geologists to explore for oil in Saudi Arabia.

 The origins of Jubail date back to the early Islamic period when it was known as 'Aynayn (عينين), meaning "two springs."
 The settlement was known for its sweet water springs, date palm groves, and its status as a cultural and literary center.

 At some point, the original settlement of 'Aynayn was abandoned.
 The modern town of Jubail was established around 1911 and became a center for fishing and pearling.
 The town came under Saudi rule in 1913 when King 'Abd al-Aziz regained the al-Hasa Province.